Rutuja682/Uber-/README.md

 **Model Selection Criteria**

-**Mean Squared Error (MSE)**: Measures the average squared difference between actual and predicted fares.
+-**Mean Squared Error (MSE)**: Measures the average squared difference between actual and predicted fares.
 Lower is better.
-**Root Mean Squared Error (RMSE)**: Similar to MSE but in the same units as fare.
+-**Root Mean Squared Error (RMSE)**: Similar to MSE but in the same units as fare.
 Lower is better.
-**Mean Absolute Error (MAE)**: Measures the absolute difference between actual and predicted fares.
+-**Mean Absolute Error (MAE)**: Measures the absolute difference between actual and predicted fares.
 Lower is better.
-**Higher R² Score (R-Squared)**:Represents how well the model explains variance in fare predictions. higher R² means a better fit.
+-**Higher R² Score (R-Squared)**:Represents how well the model explains variance in fare predictions. higher R² means a better fit.

 ## Model Deployment